Mass Notification Simplified: Automated 2-Way Discreet Messaging

 According to Jamie Bumgardner COO for Prime Communications, a mass notification system like this was not feasible with traditional security systems because the cost of deployment was too high.
 “This is a unique system that breaks the mold of traditional technology for physical security,” he said.
 “It allows organizations to report incidents with an ease not seen before in the industry.”

-A PCI client recently asked to investigate deployment of an array of speakers for mass notification in a more than one million square foot distribution facility.
+A PCI client recently asked to investigate the deployment of an array of speakers for mass notification in a more than one million square foot distribution facility.
 The cost of the system would have been four times as much as the cost of deploying the Lynx mass notification system – for only one form of communication (audio speakers).
 For 25% less, the Lynx system PCI installed provides numerous forms of communication to make distribution center employees aware of emergency events.

 Worth the Time and Money to Keep People Safe